 Menu

-Although we aren’t in the midst of WWI or WWII, we do find ourselves in a strange and anxiety-provoking time, complete with its own unique set of struggles.
+Although we aren’t amid WWI or WWII, we do find ourselves in a strange and anxiety-provoking time, complete with its own unique set of struggles.
 Rising grocery prices, supply chain problems, and food shortages are becoming all too common.
 I find myself struggling with growing anxiety over all of it.
 But in all of this turmoil and uncertainty, I’m grateful to have a garden that serves as a source of comfort.
 I find that getting my hands in the soil is grounding, and growing some food for my family and being more self-reliant gives me some peace of mind.

 And so I believe that a modern-day victory garden may help to ease the struggle for many of us.
-Whether it is just a pot of lettuces on the patio or some herbs on a windowsill, every little bit counts.
+Whether it is just a pot of lettuce on the patio or some herbs on a windowsill, every little bit counts.
 Growing some of our own food allows us to be a bit more independent and secure during these stressful times.
-There is a real sense of purpose and of satisfaction that comes with growing our own nutritious food.
+There is a real sense of purpose and satisfaction that comes with growing our own nutritious food.
 And if you are able to get outdoors for some gardening, you may find that just the fresh air and exercise help to boost your morale.

 So for anyone who is interested in how to start a Victory Garden, I’m outlining some simple, straightforward tips to guide you in getting started quickly.